 Columbus resident Morgan Harrell believes faith and divine intervention helped her land this role three years after being so severely injured, it was unclear whether she would dance again.

 Shapoval volunteered to fight after Russia invaded Ukraine.
 His unit was recently sent to one of "the hottest zones" in the country, according to The National Opera of Ukraine.

-For Camille A. Brown, choreography unlocked a new way to understand her power as a dancer.
-She explains how social dance — and its origins — have allowed her to celebrate her creative identity.
+For Camille A. Brown, choreography unlocked a new way to understand her power as a dancer, and to celebrate her creative identity.

 Ballethnic Dance Company started in Atlanta 32 years ago as the first professional ballet company founded for Black dancers in the South.
 Now, as it winds down its summer programming, the company's looking towards the fall season and expansion.

 Jawole Willa Jo Zollar created one of the first major ensembles composed solely of African-American female dancers.
 She's just won one of the largest cash prizes in the arts.

 The pandemic placed competitive flamenco dancing on pause in Madrid.
 Now the passion and the intimacy of the artform are back on stage.